 Recently I was recalling for my children how she had accidentally joined up in WW1.
 She was looking for work and when she saw an opportunity to gain employment as a waitress, she had taken it.

-She later founď out she was actually working for the military.
+She later discovered she was actually working for the military.
 I never learned more about her time as a waitress for the air force of the time.
 (My Grandfather had been in the Royal Flying Corps) yet she had never mentioned their paths crossing then.
-Actually I have no idea how they met.
+I believe Granddad had discovered her working behind the counter in Woolworths.